-H. REPORTING
+I. REPORTING

 Reporting of expenditure of match contributions need not be made in exact proportion to the expenditure of grant funds.
-However, the full match contribution must be expended before the grant expires in order to receive all funds allocated.
+However, the full match contribution must be committed on Grantee invoices before the grant expires or is terminated in order to receive all funds expended.

-The expenditure of both cash and in-kind contributions must be reported on the Invoice (BSCC Form 201), as the expenditures occur.
-The percentage of match expenditures reported may vary from the budgeted match percentage.
-The full match contribution must be expended before the grant expires in order to receive all funds allocated.
-If the Grantee does not expend the required match by the end of the grant cycle, the BSCC will invoice the Grantee for funds allocated that did not meet their match.
+Cash and in-kind amounts must be reported on the Grantee Invoice (BSCC Form 201), as the contributions to the project occur.
+The percentage of match contributions reported may vary from the budgeted match percentage.
+If the Grantee does not contribute the required or committed match by the end of the grant, the BSCC will invoice or withhold the Grantee for grant funds paid prior to the Grantee not meeting their match obligation.

-Match funds and related expenditures must be identified in the accounting records (e.g., general ledger), reported on the Invoice (BSCC Form 201), and included in the audit report (see Section 16).
+Match Funds and related contributions reported on the Grantee Invoice must be identified in the accounting records (e.g., general ledger).